rafaelmanzanorivera/matrix-dot-prod-optimization-OpenMP/README.md

 # matrix-dot-prod-optimization-OpenMP
-Simple matrix multiplication optimisation and analysis using C and OpenMP
+Simple matrix multiplication optimization and analysis using C and OpenMP